The goal of treatment is to relieve symptoms and to normalize levels of calcium and phosphorus in your body. A treatment regimen typically includes:

 - Vitamin D. High doses of vitamin D, generally in the form of calcitriol, can help your body absorb calcium and eliminate phosphorus.

-Some studies have shown promising effects of treatment with recombinant human parathyroid hormone (PTH), currently used to treat the bone-thinning disease osteoporosis.
+Some studies have shown benefits of treatment with recombinant human parathyroid hormone (PTH), currently used to treat the bone-thinning disease osteoporosis.
 However, it's not approved for treatment of hypoparathyroidism.

 Your doctor may recommend that you consult a dietitian, who is likely to advise a diet that is:

 - Rich in calcium.
 This includes dairy products, green leafy vegetables, broccoli, kale, and fortified orange juice and breakfast cereals.